Amazon to hire 100,000 workers as online orders surge on coronavirus worries | The Japan Times

 The coronavirus, which has led to more than 7,100 deaths globally and prompted mass lockdowns of people, has also led to items being out of stock on Amazon and some deliveries taking longer than usual.

-To draw new employees, Amazon said that through April it will add $2 (about ¥213) to its minimum wage for U.S. workers of $15 per hour.
+To draw new employees, Amazon said it would add $2 (about ¥213) to its minimum wage for U.S. workers of $15 per hour through April.
 The extra pay for hourly employees in North America and Europe is expected to cost more than $350 million, Amazon said.

-Meanwhile, other retailers facing long lines are making pitches for talent, too.
+Meanwhile, other retailers facing long queues are making pitches for talent, too.

 It was not clear if there would be any impact on delivery operations from new government restrictions.
 In the San Francisco Bay Area on Monday, officials said people must stay at home except for some essential purposes, such as work for “businesses that ship or deliver groceries, food, goods or services directly to residences.”